ChiragVenkateshaiah/databricks_nyctaxi_project/README.md

 Consists of 4 parts as stated below:

-Part 1: Built core ETL logic and implemented the Medallion Architecture.
+**Part 1**: Built core ETL logic and implemented the Medallion Architecture.
-Part 2: Automated processing with Databricks Jobs, added control flow, and implemented SCD Type 2 on the taxi zone lookup table.
+**Part 2**: Automated processing with Databricks Jobs, added control flow, and implemented SCD Type 2 on the taxi zone lookup table.
-Part 3: Added Git-based version control and modularized the code using reusable functions.
+**Part 3**: Added Git-based version control and modularized the code using reusable functions.
-Part 4: Leveraged Unity Catalog to develop a product for an external data team and integrated it into Databricks through an external table.
+**Part 4**: Leveraged Unity Catalog to develop a product for an external data team and integrated it into Databricks through an external table.

 ---